 piece of paper.

-As a rule of thumb: such kind of cleanliness which allows the plastic packages to be stored at home for a longer time.
+As a rule of thumb: such kind of cleanliness which allows the plastic packages to be stored at home, before disposing of it in the collection container.

 package or a package which is very difficult to clean can always be thrown into

 the mixed waste container.
 It will be utilised for district heat and electricity

 generation in Vantaa Energy's waste-to-energy plant.

 Do I have to detach all caps and lids?